Moses Williams (Medal of Honor): Battle of Cuchillo Negro Creek 1881

 August 16, 1881, Williams was serving in Company I of the 9th Cavalry Regiment.
-On that day he participated in the Battle of Cuchillo Negro Creek in the Black Range Mountains near Cuchillo Negro Creek of New Mexico.
+On that day he participated in the Battle of Cuchillo Negro Creek in the Black Range Mountains near Cuchillo Negro Creek of New Mexico, and was awarded the Medal of Honor for his actions.

 Fort Stevens, Oregon 1895 - 1898

 Williams became one of the first African-American Ordnance Sergeants in 1886, and starting in 1895, served at Fort Stevens, Oregon, where he was charged with the care of large coastal gun emplacements.